The 25 best video game stories to play right now

 Platforms: PC, Xbox One, Xbox Series X/S, PS4, PS5, Switch

 It seems almost mean to bundle both these brilliant episodic titles into one entry for the best game stories, but they’re best experienced as one package.
-The original Life is Strange tells the story of Max Caulfield and her friend Chloe Price facing the perils of adolescence, love, and an impending supernatural, town-destroying, storm.
-Across three episodes you uncover a terrible secret about what happened to a missing girl, Rachel Amber, who happened to be incredibly important to Chloe.
+The original Life is Strange tells the story of Max Caulfield and her friend Chloe Price facing the perils of adolescence and an impending town-destroying storm.
+Across three episodes, you uncover a terrible secret about what happened to a missing girl.
 It’s very much focused on how you want to tell the story, and the branching narratives mean that it merits a few playthroughs just so you can see just how far the ripples of your actions and words stretch.

 18. Uncharted 4: A Thief’s End